 I have also heard stories of pregnancies when all hope was lost, miraculous returns to health after terminal diagnoses’, and money arriving just in time to save someone from serious problems.
 In addition, people have told me that just having a picture of Saint Jude with them gives them hope in difficult times and helps them to feel that they are not alone.

 Nearly every taxi I ride in has a Saint Jude icon perching on the dashboard or a Saint Jude card attached to the sun visor.
-Since Jude is the saint of lost causes he has become associated with the poorest of Mexico as well as the addicts and criminals.
+Since Jude is the saint of lost causes he has become associated with the poorest of Mexico as well as with addicts and criminals.
 Every 28th of the month in Mexico City’s San Hipólito Church people gather with their icons of St Jude, to be blessed and to ask for miracles.
 Many people carry life-size icons and others come dressed as the saint.
 On his saint’s day, October 28th, the church bursts with devotees.

 But unlike Santa Muerte (the Saint of Death, who is often associated with Mexico’s underworld), Saint Jude’s appeal goes across the board, because most people can think of a time when they have felt like hope is lost and that is when Saint Jude is called upon.
 Therefore, among the Catholics of Mexico, Jude is a very important saint, closely following the Virgin of Guadalupe.